gromacs/gromacs/docs/user-guide/mdp-options.rst

    Groups that are to be frozen (*i.e.* their X, Y, and/or Z position will not be updated; *e.g.* ``Lipid SOL``). :mdp:`freezedim` specifies for which dimension(s) the freezing applies.
-To avoid spurious contributions to the virial and pressure due to large forces between completely frozen atoms you need to use energy group exclusions, this also saves computing time.
+Note that the virial and pressure are usually not meaningful when frozen atoms are present.
 Note that coordinates of frozen atoms are not scaled by pressure-coupling algorithms.

 .. mdp:: freezedim